|

 and seek to scale their might,

-and if the running river of your mind
+if the running river of your mind

 stretches out for a midnight swim